-The mission of the Community Redevelopment Agency (CRA) is to aggressively pursue redevelopment and revitalization activities within the redevelopment areas in the 1,664 acre Downtown Redevelopment Area.
-The emphasis is on providing more housing and cultural arts opportunities, improving long-term transportation needs and encouraging retail development, while the Conroy Road and Republic Drive Redevelopment Areas focus on transportation.
+The mission of the Community Redevelopment Agency (CRA) is to aggressively pursue redevelopment and revitalization activities within the 1,664 acre Downtown Redevelopment Area.
+The CRA’s emphasis is on providing more housing and cultural arts opportunities, improving long-term transportation needs, and encouraging retail development, while the Conroy Road and Republic Drive Redevelopment Areas focus on transportation.

 Pursuant to the resolution, the seven members of the Orlando City Council serve as the members of the CRA.
 The CRA was established to reduce and eliminate slum and blight conditions within various areas of the City of Orlando.

 The CRA follows the same fiscal year as the City of Orlando, October 1–September 30.
 The CRA does not impose any additional taxes or fees, but pursuant to section 163.387, Florida Statutes, is rather funded by general ad valorem tax revenues generated from increases in property values within each CRA Area since its creation.
 As a Florida special district, a unit of special purpose local government, Part III, Chapter 112, Florida Statutes, provides general pertinent ethics rules applicable to the CRA.